leightonllc/CSCI3170/readme.md

 !(CUHK CSE VPN connection is required to run the project.)
 - Put the connector jar file under "Referenced Libraries" of "Java Projects" tab
 - Right click on Main.java and run
+### Caution
+Please delete the tables, re-create them and import sample data before trying the functions.

 ## Cleaning up the compiled files
 Run: